Skip to main content

 9. Choose whether the Endpoint should be enabled to auto-start or require manual restarting.

-11. Validate the Endpoint to confirm the IP/Port combination is not being used by another service (across all Domains).
+11. Click Validate to confirm that the IP address and port combination is not already in use by another service (across all Domains).
 See Validating the Configuration.

-12. Click Start to start the server.
-See Starting/Stopping/Restarting Endpoints.
+12. Click Start to launch the server.
+See Starting, Stopping, and Restarting Endpoints.

 warning